 Later, the same individual paid \$2,000 for post card-sized flyers that simply stated, "Vote on Election Day."
 This communication is not reported as a contribution or independent expenditure because it did not expressly advocate support of or opposition to a candidate or measure.
 Ex 7.3 - Friends of Gomez, a non-candidate-controlled committee primarily formed to support Autumn Gomez's candidacy, printed campaign literature stating, "Vote for Autumn Gomez."
-The communication included a copy of a photograph the committee obtained from the public information counter at Ms. Gomez's campaign headquarters.
-Ms. Gomez did not in any way coordinate with the committee in producing the campaign literature.
-Therefore, the committee made an independent expenditure, not a contribution to Ms. Gomez's campaign.
+The communication included a copy of a photograph the committee obtained from the public information counter at $\frac{Ms}{Ms}$.
+Autumn Gomez's campaign headquarters. $\frac{Ms}{Ms}$.
+Autumn Gomez did not in any way coordinate with the committee in producing the campaign literature.
+Therefore, the committee made an independent expenditure, not a contribution to $\frac{Ms}{Ms}$.
+Autumn Gomez's campaign.

-On the other hand, if the committee contacted Ms. Gomez and arranged for a professional photographer to meet with her for the purpose of taking photographs for the mailer, the committee would be making a nonmonetary contribution to her campaign.
+On the other hand, if the committee contacted Ms. Autumn Gomez and arranged for a professional photographer to meet with her them for the purpose of taking photographs for the mailer, the committee would be making a nonmonetary contribution to her their campaign.

-Ex 7.4 - During Curt Anthony's campaign, two newspaper advertisements supporting Mr. Anthony were published without his knowledge or consent.
-Because the payments for these communications were not coordinated with him or made at his behest, they were independent expenditures by the person(s) funding the ads and were not reportable by Mr. Anthony's campaign.
+Ex 7.4 - During Curt Anthony's campaign, two newspaper advertisements supporting Mr. Curt Anthony were published without his Curt Anthony's knowledge or consent.
+Because the payments for these communications were not coordinated with him Curt Anthony or made at his Curt Anthony's behest, they were independent expenditures by the person(s) funding the ads and were not reportable by Mr. Curt Anthony's campaign.
 The person(s) who paid for the ads may have a filing obligation.